 Sexual Harassment at the workplace can be further categorized in three forms:

 - Harassment at work

-- At the places where official events or meetings happen or where employee go to carry their work-related commitments.
+- At the places where official events or meetings happen or where employees go to carry their work-related commitments.

 - Between the employees sharing the same workplace.

 All the employees have to know the fact that sexual harassment needs to be taken as a serious concern in the first instance itself.
-It needs not to be repeated at any cost in the workplace.
-If anyone feels the behaviour sexually offended, they are eligible to get them booked under the law.
+It needs not be repeated at any cost in the workplace.
+If anyone feels the behavior sexually offended, they are eligible to get them booked under the law.
 Sexual harassment is against the law under the Equal Opportunity Act.
-Some of the incidents of sexual harassment may also be considered as offences under the criminal law.
-These can include indecent exposure, sexual assault, stalking, or threatening communications, such as letters, emails, phone calls, text messages and/ or social networking posts.
-Employers are advised to consider reporting such criminal offences to the police immediately.
+Some of the incidents of sexual harassment may also be considered offenses under criminal law.
+These can include indecent exposure, sexual assault, stalking, or threatening communications, such as letters, emails, phone calls, text messages, and/ or social networking posts.
+Employers are advised to consider reporting such criminal offenses to the police immediately.

 Other than proper policies against sexual harassment, women employees should have a clear idea of how they can manage the situations themselves.

 Respect your feelings.
-A women’s instinct is very powerful and if you feel that any of the recent action is inappropriate, believe yourself.
+A women’s instinct is very powerful and if you feel that any of the recent actions are inappropriate, believe yourself.
 Never think that you might be over-reacting.
 Let them know that you understand and don’t like it at all.
-Do not keep quite just keeping everyone happy with you.
+Do not keep quiet just keeping everyone happy with you.
 Being relaxed at the workplace and happy is the most important factor to give your 100% performance.

 An employee has all the rights reserved to work in a harassment-free environment.
 SO, respect yourself, your rights and be vocal against any toleration of any offended situations.